Sokhaba/rentwise/README.md

 ## How it works

 The scraper pulls all Cape Town rental listings from Private Property, validates every listing through Pydantic, and uploads a Parquet file to S3.
-From there a Prefect flow loads it into Snowflake RAW, DBT cleans and transforms it through staging and intermediate layers, and lands it in a MART schema that Power BI reads directly.
+From there loads it into Snowflake RAW, DBT cleans and transforms it through staging and intermediate layers, and lands it in a MART schema that Power BI reads directly.
 Each weekly run builds on the last tracking when listings first appeared, whether prices changed, and how long they've been active.